purushottamkar/esc101-18-19-a/README.md

 Purushottam Kar, IIT Kanpur [website](https://www.cse.iitk.ac.in/users/purushot/)

 ## License
-This repository is licensed under the GNU GPL v3.0 license - please see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the MIT license - please see the [LICENSE](LICENSE) file for details.